Who was Livia Drusilla? The true story behind DominaMay 6 | 4 min read

-Stephen Graham’s TV hot list: From This is England to Boardwalk Empire
+In Spotlight: Stephen Graham’s best TV shows - from This is England to Little Boy Blue

 As Stephen Graham prepares to star in NOW TV's crime comedy Code 404, we look back at some of his best television performances.

 From The Irishman to Line of Duty, Stephen Graham is one of the most talented and hardest working actors in Britain today.
 Merseyside-born Graham has made a name for himself in hard-hitting dramas such as the This is England franchise and Martin Scorsese's Gangs of New York, but we’ll soon see Graham’s funny side in new cop comedy Code 404, which lands on NOW TV later this year.